 After graduating from high school, Springsteen participated in a number of different groups.
 He gathered a following along the Jersey coast, and began assembling a backup group that would eventually become the E Street Band.

 Bruce Springsteen’s first big break came in 1972, when legendary producer John Hammond signed him to a contract with Columbia Records, just like Hammond had signed Bob Dylan a decade earlier.

 Springsteen’s songs tend to focus on social issues such as the plight of middle class Americans, veterans, and the poor.
 Early in his career, Springsteen was the recipient of much critical praise.
-Furthermore, he developed a cult following due to the energy and exuberance of his live performances.
+Bruce also developed a cult following because of the energy and exuberance of his live performances.

 His first big single was Born To Run, the title cut of Springsteen’s third album released in 1975.
 Although the song only made it to #23 on the Billboard Hot 100 (and performed rather poorly outside the U.S.), it established Springsteen as a young artist to watch.

 Below is a photo of Bruce Springsteen performing in Amsterdam on his 1975 Born To Run tour.
 At left is Bruce’s great sax player Clarence Clemons.Embed from Getty Images

 I was conflicted over Born To Run.
 The song featured an impressive “wall of sound” instrumental backing.
 And the lyrics were terrific, bringing to mind some of the best work by artists like Bob Dylan and Billy Joel.
 However, I thought the production values on the record were third-rate, and I waited to see if Bruce would live up to the hype.